 Who authorises?
 Who maintains the card Balance?
-Description Recommended EHI Setup Option Your Your Your systems maintain the card balance and make the ultimate authorisation decision 1 .
-Gateway organisation's organisation's Processing (mode
+Description Recommended EHI Setup Option Your organisation's Your organisation's Your systems maintain the card balance and make the ultimate authorisation decision .
+Gateway Processing (mode

-1 Thredd may decline the transaction due to reasons such as PIN check failure or chip cryptogram failure.
+&lt;sup>1 Thredd may decline the transaction due to reasons such as PIN check failure or chip cryptogram failure.

 Who authorises?
 Who maintains the card Balance?
 Description Recommended EHI Setup Option systems systems You update the card's balance in your card database to reflect the available balance on the card after this transaction.
 1) Your organisation's systems Your organisation's systems + Thredd Both your systems and Thredd manage the card balance, but your systems make the ultimate authorisation decision.
 You provide Thredd with details of any card loads/unloads and balance adjustments (using the Thredd web services/cards API).
-Approve with load If Thredd declined the transaction due to insufficient balance, you can override the Thredd decline by using approve with load .
+Approve with load If Thredd declined the transaction due to insufficient balance, you can override the Thredd decline by using approve with load.
 In your authorisation response message you can provide Thredd with details of the latest balance on the card, which will update the Thredd held balance.
 Cooperative Processing (mode 2) Thredd Thredd Thredd maintains the card balance and makes the authorisation decision and necessary balance adjustments.
 You provide Thredd with details of any card loads/unloads and balance adjustments (using the Thredd web services/cards API).
 Full Service Processing (mode 3) Your organisation's systems (Thredd as fallback) Your organisation's systems + Thredd In some instances, your systems may be unable to respond to the authorisation request in time (e.g., due to a system failure or processing delay on your end).
 In this case, Thredd can provide Stand-In Processing (STIP) on your behalf.
 You provide Thredd with details of any card loads/unloads and balance adjustments.
-EHI mode 5 is the same as EHI mode 4, except that clearing messages do not update the Thredd held balance.
-Gateway Processing with STIP (mode 4) Gateway Processing with STIP (mode 5) Your Systems (Scheme as fallback) Your Systems An alternative option is to enable scheme Stand-In Processing for you when you are unable to respond to an authorisation request in time.
+Gateway Processing with STIP (mode 4) Your Systems (Scheme as fallback) Your Systems An alternative option is to enable scheme Stand-In Processing for you when you are unable to respond to an authorisation request in time.
 Scheme configuration (not related to EHI)